eufandem/nuxt-cjs-adding-products/README.md

 # Adding products to a cart with Nuxt.js and Commerce.js

-This guide continues from (Listing products in a catalogue with Nuxt.js and Commerce.js)[Listing Products in a Catalogue](https://github.com/ElijahKotyluk/commercejs-nuxt-demo)
+This guide continues on from the guide [Listing products in a catalogue with Nuxt.js and Commerce.js](https://github.com/ElijahKotyluk/commercejs-nuxt-demo)

-This guide illustrates how to create a cart and add products to a cart using Nuxt.
+In this guide, we will illustrate how to create a cart and add products to a cart using Nuxt.js.

 [Live Demo](https://cjs-adding-products.herokuapp.com/)